 Depending on boat availability and crew make-up, your course will take place on either a 2 or 3 stateroom boat.
 If coming on a course alone, or if coming with others but you all want your own staterooms, you will book your course at the private stateroom tuition rate.
 If you are taking the course with another person that you wish to share a stateroom with, your tuition will be at the shared stateroom rate.
 In this case, you and the person you will be sharing a stateroom with must book your course together.
 We do not pair people who do not know each other.
 Stateroom assignments will be worked out with the instructor once all the students arrive.
 Please note that the private stateroom tuition rate guarantees you will have your own stateroom, but not your choice of stateroom or a private head.

-Tipping is common, but by no means expected or required.
+Tipping is common in this industry, but not expected or required.
 If you would like to tip your instructor the amount is completely at your discretion.
 Tip amounts are highly variable, but those who choose to tip often do so in the range of $10/day to $50/day.
 Please plan ahead to bring cash or check (or ask your instructor if they use a mobile payment app) as tips cannot be charged to your credit card and there is not a cash machine within walking distance of our office.

 Are classes ever rescheduled if the winds are too severe?